joshua-d-miller/macOSLAPS/README.md

 These parameters are set in the location `/Library/Preferences/edu.psu.macoslaps.plist` or you can use your MDM's Custom Settings to set these values.

-**NOTE**: The Swift binary will most likely only work on macOS 10.10+.
+**NOTE**: The Swift binary will only work on macOS 10.12+.
 If you need to run LAPS on older versions of macOS please use the legacy version of macOSLAPS written in Python [here](https://github.com/joshua-d-miller/macOSLAPS-Legacy)

 Exclusions
 ----------------